KayJay7/rpn-c/README.md

 #### Composition operator

-It's possible to define a K-ary function `g` parameters by composing K N-ary functions `fk` and one K-ary function `h`.
+It's possible to define a K-ary function `g` by composing K N-ary functions `fk` and one K-ary function `h`.

 ```rpn-l
 $0 ... $N-1 f1